-- For 2020-2021, priority will be given to virtual events, performances, and speakers that can contribute to our understanding of structural racism and development and implementation of anti-racist initiatives.
+- Due to budget constraints and continued uncertainty about COVID for the 2021-22 academic year, preference will be given to virtual events, performances, and speakers.
+The School of Arts and Sciences will also continue to prioritize activities that can contribute to our understanding of structural racism and development and implementation of anti-racist initiatives.

 Proposal for cocurricular funds should be clear and well-written and must be approved by the appropriate department chair or program director.
 To apply, please complete and submit the form below.
 As part of your application, you will be asked to submit no more than a one-page description of your proposed activity and its educational value and impact, in addition to an itemized budget (including matching fund, if available).

 For 2021-22, applications for funding are due by August 25, 2021, March 14, 2022, and June 1, 2022.
 Retroactive applications will not be considered.

 The dean of the School of Arts and Sciences administers the fund, in consultation with the division heads and the senior associate dean for undergraduate education.